Cloud Storage Lifecycle Rules for Automated Data Management

 Monitoring & Validation

 Track rule execution metrics and handle SDK errors during policy deployment.
 CloudWatch and CloudTrail provide visibility into daily evaluation windows and action triggers.
-Handling InvalidRequest and MalformedPolicy exceptions requires strict schema validation before network calls.
-Cost optimization strategies, such as Reducing S3 storage costs with intelligent tiering, depend on accurate monitoring feedback loops.
+Handling InvalidRequest and MalformedXML exceptions requires strict schema validation before network calls.
+S3 Storage Lens and storage class analysis reports provide the access frequency data needed to tune transition thresholds accurately.

 Implementation Patterns